They may be small and furry, but don’t be fooled by their cute appearance – mulgaras are fierce predators, said to suck the brains out of their prey!

 Mostly solitary, mulgara burrows are often close to each other.
 The Brush-tailed Mulgara’s home range is between 1.4 to 14 ha.

-Given Brush-tailed and Crest-tailed Mulgaras were, until 2005, considered the same species, they’re distributions are uncertain.
+Given Brush-tailed and Crest-tailed Mulgaras were, until 2005, considered the same species, their distributions are uncertain.

 It’s thought that the Brush-tailed Mulgara has a more extensive range, across the spinifex grasslands of South Australia, Western Australia and the Northern Territory and just into Queensland.